LonamiWebs/Telethon/README.rst

 2. Click under *API Development tools*.
 3. A *Create new application* window will appear.
 Fill in your application details.
-   There is no need to enter any *URL*, and only the first two fields (*App title* and *Short name*) can be changed later as long as I'm aware.
+   There is no need to enter any *URL*, and only the first two fields (*App title* and *Short name*) can be changed later as far as I'm aware.
 4. Click on *Create application* at the end.

 Now that you know your ``API ID`` and ``Hash``, you can continue installing Telethon.